 - Align dates to each contract and show when the contract was extended.

 - Reference points: There is a chance you would have worked for many companies in your time as contractor.
 Display your reference points, with the line manager’s name, and job title if possible, as this can be very helpful.

 - Do not disclose your daily rate.
 You could be deemed too expensive and subsequently miss out on interviews.
 On the other hand, you may be paid less than the client was prepared to offer, so avoid sharing this on your CV.

 - Be clear on how much travel you are willing to do.

 Contact your network

-People form your network are easy to find, as many people are on LinkedIn and other social media channels.
+People from your network are easy to find, as many people are on LinkedIn and other social media channels.
 If you are not on LinkedIn, set up an account now.
 It’s a great way to reconnect with previous contacts and you can start conversations immediately.

 You’ll discuss your current work status which will soon open up conversations around your self-employed status, and potential contract opportunities in the market.

-Working through your network, you can expect more success, or at least quicker feedback, when contacting people that you have previously worked with.
+Working through your network, you can expect more success, or at least quicker feedback when contacting people that you have previously worked with.
 People in your network will immediately know your strengths and will be readily able to formulate how you can assist them by knowing your strengths and matching them to requirements in their company.

 It might be that they don’t have immediate openings but can work as a sponsor on your behalf, promoting you to their company or even through their external network.